Jump to Menu.Jump to Main Contents.

 To All Inpatients

-• Inpatients may go to shops or coin-operated laundry room by following the rules below.
+• Inpatients may go to shops, coin-operated laundry rooms, etc. from 6:00 to 21:00 by following the rules below.

-2. Let nurses of your ward know when leaving and returning to the ward.
+2. Let nurses know when you leave and return to the ward.

-3. Eating or drinking outside your room and meeting visitors outside the ward are not allowed.
+3. Eating or drinking outside your room or meeting visitors outside the ward are not allowed.

 Baggage Drop-Offs for Inpatients

-New rules on baggage drop-offs for inpatients are as follows.
+Our rules for baggage drop-offs for inpatients are as follows.

-Since visitingis not allowed, please drop off your baggage at the General Information Desk within the following hours.
+Since visitation is not allowed these days, please drop off your baggage at the General Information Desk during the following hours.

 Drop-off time: 14:00-16:30

 The General Information Desk will not accept your baggage on weekdays.
-Please take them to the patient’s room directly within the visiting hours (14:00-16:30) on your weekday visits.
+Please bring baggage directly to the patient’s room during visiting hours (14:00-16:30) on your weekday visits.

 Please note

-• Ward staff may not be able to respond quickly, so you may have to wait to pick up patients’ laundry and other items.
+• Ward staff may not be able to respond quickly, so there may be a wait to pick up patients’ laundry and other items.

-• If you need to deliver valuable items to the patient (cash, IC card, mobile phone, insurance card, maternal passbook, etc.) , expensive items, or anything fragile on Sat, Sun, or national holidays, please inform the General Information Desk.
-Do not include them in the baggage.
+• Please tell the General Information Desk if you need to deliver valuables (cash, IC card, mobile phone, insurance card, mother and child handbook, etc.), expensive items, or anything fragile to the patient.
+Do not include them in baggage.

-• Fresh flowers, food, and beverages which are not permitted will not be accepted.
+• Fresh flowers or food and beverages which are not permitted will not be accepted.

 About the “Shinjuku City COVID-19 PCR Testing Center”